M-Favour/alx-system_engineering-devops/0x00-shell_basics/README.md

 Added the file 101-clean_emacs, it deletes all files in the current working directory that end with the character ~.
 Added the file 102-tree, it creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.
 Added the file 103-commas, it lists all the files and directories of the current directory, separated by commas.
+Created a magic file school.mgc that can be used with the command 'file' to detect School data files.
+School data files always contain the string SCHOOL at offset 0.